Athenaasadeghi/personal_website_template/_posts/2024-12-26-post-newpost.md

 ---
-layout: posts
+layout: postsnew
-title:  hello 2
+title: hello
 ---

 - We wrote some code
 - We built our website
 - We pushed
-- we wrote
+- we
 # this is a header